 December 5, 2017 — Update the To be Modeled securities list with additional requests from the industry and upload to RMBS/CMBS Securities Listing website.

 December 15, 2017 — Modeled results made available to users via AVS+.

 January 1, 2018 — 11:59 p.m.
 CT deadline for submitting securities to be considered for modeling to be included in the January file, and to challenge the status of a security in AVS+ if they consider that a security was not appropriately evaluated for modeling eligibility.

-Mid-January, 2018 — Addendum file modeled results will be available to users via AVS+.
+January 12, 2018 — Addendum file modeled results made available to users via AVS+.

 View a tutorial

 View the invoice details and

 BlackRock CMBS Methodology 2017